Client Care and Corporate Culture

 Look for helpful tips, a newsletter, a series of suggestions in your inbox.
 (Be sure to white list your web host if it sends out regular industry updates so this cutting edge info doesn’t end up in the spam box.)

-A good web host is totally pro-active and engaged in the success of your business.
+A good web hosting provider is totally pro-active and engaged in the success of your business.
 It costs 10 times as much to acquire a new client than it does to keep an existing client and you better believe that web hosting CEOs know this.
 They want to keep you happy.
 Heck, you may even get a holiday greeting card!

 4. Are you talking to a human?